 Some people use statistics to try to figure out their chance of getting cancer or being cured of it.
-However, statistics only show what happens to large groups of people.
+However, statistics show what happens only to large groups of people.
 Because no two people are alike, you cannot use statistics to predict what might happen to you.

-These 2012 U.S. statistics are from the American Cancer Society:
+These 2013 U.S. statistics are from the American Cancer Society:

 In 2013, about 1,500 women were told they had uterine sarcoma.
 About 50,000 women were told they had cancer of the body of the uterus.